RESQ Wildlife Vet Internship

 Open to anyone

-• Diverse Clinical Cases: You will encounter a wide range of clinical cases, from routine health checks to complex surgeries.
+Exposure to Diverse Wildlife Cases: Observe a wide range of wildlife cases, from routine health assessments to complex trauma and surgical interventions, across birds, mammals and reptiles.

 Project video